Bog Standard or is it? The Different types of Welfare Units Explained!

 If your welfare unit uses a toilet block tank, please view our welfare servicing page.
 Located under the welfare block, we supply waste tanks of various sizes to suit your needs.
 Once the waste tank becomes full, we will service the unit and remove the waste.

 Each service allows up to 4500 litres of toilet tank waste removal and up to 1000 litres of clean (not drinking water) removal.
 There must be clear access to the site for our Tardis 32-tonne wash down tanker.
 Click here to see the spec sheets for our waste tanks.

 - All the toilets that get serviced have a blue chemical added to help with the smell and all the consumables replaced.

 - Remember, all waste is legally disposed of at authorised disposal sites.

 - Toilet servicing is done by our 3.5-tonne service vehicle.
-However, for emergencies, toilet services could be done on an HGV or a 7.5-tonne mini tanker (if the tanker is near your location).
+However, for emergencies, toilet services could be done on an HGV or a 7.5-tonne mini tanker (if the tanker is near your site postcode).